AayushSharma54652/VigilEyeX/Readme.md

 3. **Alert Generation**: When violence is detected, the system:
    - Captures and enhances images of the incident
    - Detects and isolates faces of individuals involved
-   - Sends alerts through Telegram with detailed information
+   - Sends alerts through multiple channels (Telegram, Email, Browser notifications)
    - Records the incident in a secure database

-## Demo
+4. **Web Interface**: Provides a comprehensive dashboard for:
+   - Monitoring live camera feeds
+   - Managing cameras and users
+   - Reviewing incident history with detected faces
+   - Customizing notification settings

 <!-- Example of real-time violence detection and alert generation would go here -->